Pavan-AIML/Master-Thesis/notebooks/Modis_data_analysis/readme.md

-# In this note book I have just tried to show how the inheritance works ?
+# In this note book I have explained all the steps taken to create the dat aloader using object oriented programing.

 ```js